donkey/Junk-Email-Blocking/README.md

 The software architecture of Postfix allows to implement a variety of filters, such as SpamAssassin this under the Apache license, to filter out and tagging unwanted emails, or to check the behavior of a sender with greylisting routines.
 Protection against viruses and malicious code provides Clam AntiVirus - ClamAV is under the GNU General Public License.

 As an e-mail client software often using in companies is MS Outlook they are widely used in conjuction with MS Exchange.
-Outlook offers the possibility to block unwanted sender, the name is not exactly correct, the so-called junk e-mails are not blocked on the server, but are moved into the Outlook folder Junk E-Mail.
+Outlook offers the possibility to block junk e-mails, but the name is not exactly correct, the so-called junk e-mails are not blocked on the server, but are moved into the Outlook folder **Junk E-Mail**.
 It would be better if the alleged sender is not able to deliver it, so it will rejected, the sending server (MTA) is now to see what he should doing with.

 ### Workaround
 There is a possibility to intervene when the Exchange Server does not receive e-mails directly from the Internet, but rather oprate via a Smarthost.
 Smarthosts are mostly Linux-based servers they are running the Postfix MTA.